srijitmondal/Employee-Terminal/README.md

-# Geomaticx Software Solution
+# Geomaticx ET Application

 ## 🚀 Overview
-**Geomaticx Software Solution** is a powerful geospatial data management system designed to efficiently track, map, and visualize location data.
+**Geomaticx ET** is a complete employee management system.
 It runs in the background, collecting real-time location updates and displaying traveled routes on an interactive map.

 ## ✨ Features
 ✅ **Background Location Tracking** – Seamlessly collects location data in real-time.